Matildadl/Harry-Potter-Quiz/README.md

 * HTML-Validator: Used for validating HTML-code.
 * CSS-Validator: Utilizied for validating CSS-code.
 * Jshint: Applied for validating JavaScript-code and to see if there were any bugs or unused function.
-* Am I responsive: Employed for testing and ensuring responsiveness.
+* Multi mock-up generator : Employed for testing and ensuring responsiveness.

 <hr>